 Even if you’re not quite ready to show your “real” writing to other people, you can share yourself and interests with the world.
 Begin to establish your “platform,” meaning a niche that you can occupy and fill.
 Udemy is where to get started. https://www.udemy.com/courses/search/?q=blogging+for+beginners

 Agents truly do not care about your grandchildren, your vacations, or your retirement.
 To have any credibility at all, you need to build a writer’s resume with five to ten publications.
 How will you do this?
 Submit your work to literary magazines.
-Duotrope updates its database regularly, and it lists everything from zombie fiction to literary fiction.
+Duotrope (www.duotrope.com) updates its database regularly, and it lists everything from zombie fiction to literary fiction.
 You’ll find out who’s reading and who’s closed to submissions.
 Another site that can keep you up-to-date on writing contests and submission deadlines is New Pages (www.NewPages.com).

 November is National Novel Writing Month.
-Join other writers for NaNoWriMo.
+Join other writers for NaNoWriMo (www.NaNoWriMo.com).
 The fun is contagious and includes sleepovers and write-ins at school gymnasiums.
-Even if you’re living in a yurt in Siberia, you’ll receive inspiring messages that inspire you to keep going and meet your daily word count.
+Even if you’re living in a yurt in Siberia, you’ll receive inspiring messages to keep going and meet your daily word count.
 At the end of the month, you will have written the rough draft of a novel.
 How about that?

 Learn from your mistakes.
 Be fearless and pursue excellence.

-Make a tape of yourself reading your book and play it back.
+Make a recording of yourself reading your book.
+Play it back.
 You’ll hear every awkward sentence, and it will save you the embarrassment of standing at a podium and stumbling over words.